verytwisty/GutenbergTalk/Gutenberg Blocks 1.md

 ```

 ^ 3 functions in this file:
+- `enqueue_block_editor_assets` Hook
 - Enque JS and CSS files that will be used in the backend only
-- Enque CSS files that will be used in both the backend and the front end
-- Enque JS that will be used on the front end only

-^ `enqueue_block_editor_assets` Hook
 - editor.blocks.js
-	- This is the JS that will make your blocks work!
+	- This is our compiled gutenberg blocks code!
 	- Make sure you load the file after all the other Gutenberg script dependancies
 - blocks.editor.css
 	- This is CSS that loads in styles that *should not* be loaded on the front end